print page

 The Hong Kong University of Science and Technology The University of Hong Kong

-For further studies in sub-degree programmes – The Updated Revised Common Descriptors for Associate Degree (AD) and Higher Diploma (HD) Programmes (Effective since the 2023/24 academic year) set out that students are eligible to apply for admission to AD or HD programmes if they meet the minimum entrance requirements of Level 2 in five HKDSE subjects including English Language and Chinese Language.
-In general, each student is allowed to use not more than two Applied Learning subjects in the application Note .
+For further studies in sub-degree programmes – The Updated Revised Common Descriptors for Associate Degree (AD) and Higher Diploma (HD) Programmes (Effective since the 2024/25 academic year) set out that, the minimum entrance requirements for Associate Degree or Higher Diploma Programmes are Level 2 in five HKDSE subjects (including Chinese Language and English Language).
+Applicants are allowed to use ApL subjects Note .
 The updated Revised Common Descriptors were announced to schools through the EDB Circular Memorandum No. 44/2023 issued on 5 July 2023.
 Please refer to the websites of individual institutions for details.
-For the 2024/25 academic year, please visit the websites of the Concourse for the Self-financing Post-secondary Education (https://www.cspe.edu.hk/en/Resources-CommonDesc.html).

 Information on multiple pathways for senior secondary graduates is available at the "One-stop Portal on Articulation to Multiple Pathways‧Transition to Senior Secondary and Post-secondary Education" (https://amp.edb.edcity.hk/en/overview.php).